Corrado-possieri/OutputInjection/README.md

 the package can be loaded through the command load "LOCAL-PATH-TO-OutputInjectionPackage.m2";

-In order to compute an immersion for the system
+In order to compute an immersion of the system

 \dot{x}_1 = x_1-x_1^2+x_2,